magdy-zon/magdy-zon/README.md

-- 👋 Hi, I’m Magdiel Juarez buy you can call me Mac and I'm a Backend Developer.
+- 👋 Hi, I’m Magdiel Juarez and I'm a Backend Developer.

 - 👀 I want to be a Software Architect and now I'm a Backend Developer.